Geetha (1981 film)

-The characterization of the lead actress from Mani Ratnam 's 1989 Telugu movie Geethanjali was reported to have been partially borrowed from this movie - the chirpy attitude with which the eponymous lead speaks and behaves - and also bore a great resemblance in terms of closure of the movie - where she breathes her last due to cancer in the climax.
+The characterization of the lead actress from Mani Ratnam 's 1989 Telugu movie Geethanjali was reported to have been partially borrowed from this movie – the chirpy attitude with which the eponymous lead speaks and behaves – and also bore a great resemblance in terms of closure of the movie – where she breathes her last due to cancer in the climax.

 Plot

 Geetha (Akshatha Rao) is a college-going student, who has co-organised a charity concert in her college.
 Sanjay (Shankar Nag), a singer, performs at the show singing the track "Santhoshakke".
 Floored by his performance and good looks, she pursues him.
 A university champion in badminton, she invites him to her club to play, with an intention to get closer to him and succeeds.
 However, Geetha suffers from an illness, the symptoms of which is seen in her holding her neck tight and screaming.
 Her father Srinivas (K. S. Ashwath) suffers from a heart ailment.
 Following another of Sanjay's concert, she confesses her love to him.
 He, however fails to remember her every time, and eventually, falls in love with her.

 Upon diagnosis, it is revealed to Geetha's mother, Dr. Mukta (Sowcar Janaki) that she suffers from blood cancer, which is not revealed to her father and her.
-Eager to learn to drive a car, Geetha pesters Sanjay.
+Eager to learn to drive a car, Geetha pesters Sanjay to teach her to drive.
 Sanjay flusters every time she asks him, and finally reveals to her about his ex-girlfriend Sunanda, who succumbed as a brake-failed vehicle she was driving exploded.
-Deciding to get married, Sanjay speaks to Geetha's mother, when she reveals to him of the latter's illness.
-The illness takes a toll on Geetha's eyes and loses her eyesight among other visible bodily wounds.
+Deciding to get married, Sanjay speaks to Geetha's mother, and she reveals to him of the latter's illness.
+The illness takes a toll on Geetha's eyes and she loses her eyesight among other visible bodily wounds.

 Sanjay, with the help of Dr. Rudrappa (Lohithashwa) gets an Interferon drug, an alleged cure of cancer, imported from California.
-He collects it from the airport and Geetha breathes her last by the time he arrives at her house with the drug.
+He collects it from the airport but Geetha breathes her last by the time he arrives at her house with the drug.